ValorNaram/tagtransform/README.md

 # tagtransform

-Transform OpenStreetMap tags in something useful, normalize them
+Transform OpenStreetMap tags in something useful for data customers, normalize them.
+This is an implementation of a specification.